pirafrank/workspace/README.md

 This is a WIP and I'll add files from time to time.
 My usage scenario is same repo and settings for:

 - macbook
-- linux desktop
+- Ubuntu desktop
-- linux server accessed via mosh connection on ipad
+- Debian server accessed via mosh connection on ipad

 Cygwin support may come later on.
 [Or may not](https://docs.microsoft.com/en-us/windows/wsl/install-win10).